Cynid-22/TOTP-Authenticator/README.md

 ### 🔒 Enterprise-Grade Security
 - **AES-256-GCM Encryption**: Your secrets are encrypted with industry-standard authenticated encryption.
 - **Argon2id Key Derivation**: Your master password is protected by the winner of the Password Hashing Competition.
-- **Zero Knowledge**: We never see your password or keys.
+- **Zero Knowledge**: I never see your password or keys.
 Everything stays local on your device.

 ### ✨ Modern Experience
 - **Sleek Dark Mode**: A beautiful, modern interface built with CustomTkinter.